-Upper cervical chiropractic is a subspecialty in the chiropractic field that involves precise and gentle adjustments of the C1 and C2 vertebrae at the top of the spine right where the brainstem meets the spinal cord.
+Upper cervical chiropractic involves precise adjustments of the C1 and C2 vertebrae.
+These bones are at the top of the spine right where the brainstem meets the spinal cord.
 Misalignments in this sensitive area can have a wide range of effects on the body and may be responsible for many of the symptoms of chronic fatigue syndrome.

 The location of these vertebrae can affect blood flow to the brain, cerebrospinal fluid drainage, and even brainstem function.
-As a result, some patients see benefits when it comes to chronic health issues like fatigue, pain, cognitive issues, migraines, vertigo, and more!
+As a result, some patients see benefits when it comes to chronic health issues.
+Some of them are fatigue, pain, cognitive issues, migraines, vertigo, and more!
 How can you know if you are experiencing an upper cervical subluxation?

-If you are suffering from chronic fatigue syndrome and are looking for a natural solution, especially if you have a head or neck injury in your past, contact an upper cervical chiropractor in your area today.
+If you have chronic fatigue syndrome and want a natural solution, contact an upper cervical chiropractor in your area.